hex-digital/acf-migrations/README.md

 If you want to find a the accepted field type values, you can again refer to generated export code via the playground process.

-Note: the example above example will apply the default configurations values for a text field.
+Note: the example above will apply the default configurations values for a text field.
 If you would like to add extra configurations to the field, please add like so

 ```php
     ->addField('text', 'Full name', [